tiayyba/CYT180_Lab7/index.md

     - removing irrelevant fields
     - applying transformations
 5. **Providing Insight Into Data Structure:** Before doing any modeling, analysts should understand how their variables interact.
 Correlation analysis provides a quick, evidence‑based overview of the dataset’s structure.

+**Reflection Questions**

+- Why might two variables be strongly correlated even if one does not directly cause the other?
+- What issues might arise if two features have a correlation greater than 0.9?
+- How can correlation analysis inform feature selection?